 olive oil or canola oil

-Optional extras: 1 cup chopped nuts, 1 cup raisins, or 1 cup chocolate chips
+Optional mix-ins: 1 cup chopped nuts, 1 cup raisins, or 1 cup chocolate chips

 8x4-inch loaf pans

-Grate the zucchini: Trim the stem and root-end from the zucchinis and grate them on a box grater.
+Grate the zucchini.
+Trim the stem and root-end from the zucchinis and grate them on the large holes of a box grater.
 You should end up with about 3 cups of shredded zucchini.

-Squeeze the shredded zucchini: Gather the zucchini in a clean kitchen towel or several layers of cheese cloth and squeeze to press out as much moisture from the zucchini as possible.
+Squeeze the moisture from the shredded zucchini.
+Place the zucchini in a clean kitchen towel or several layers of cheese cloth.
+Gather up the sides and squeeze to press out as much moisture from the zucchini as possible.

-Combine the dry and wet ingredients in separate bowls: Combine the flour, baking powder, baking soda, and spices in a large mixing bowl.
-In a separate bowl, whisk together the eggs, sugars, olive oil, and vanilla in a medium bowl and whisk to combine.
+Combine the dry and wet ingredients in separate bowls.
+Place the flour, baking powder, lemon zest, nutmeg, and salt in a large bowl and whisk to combine; set aside.
+Place the eggs, sugars, olive oil, and vanilla in a medium bowl and whisk to combine.

-Mix the batter: Toss the zucchini and any extras (nuts, raisins, chocolate chips) in the flour mixture.
+Mix the batter.
+Add the zucchini and any mix-ins (nuts, raisins, chocolate chips) to the flour mixture.
 Pour the liquids over top.
-Gently stir and fold just until no more flour is visible.
-Divide the batter between the two loaf pans.
+Gently stir and fold just until no more dry flour is visible.
+Divide the batter between the prepared pans.

-Bake the loaves: Bake for 45 to 50 minutes, until a toothpick inserted in the middle comes out clean.
+Bake the loaves and cool.
+Bake until a toothpick inserted in the middle comes out clean, 45 to 50 minutes.
 The finished loaves should have a golden-brown crust and feel springy if you give the top a little pat.
-Let them cool in the pan for 10 minutes and then turn them out onto a wire rack to cool completely.
+Let them cool in the pan for 10 minutes, then turn them out onto a wire rack to cool completely.

-Store leftover loaves: Loaves will keep in an airtight container for several days.
-They can also be wrapped in foil and frozen for up to three months.
+Storage: Loaves will keep in an airtight container for several days.
+They can also be wrapped in foil and frozen for up to 3 months.
 Thaw in the fridge overnight or in a warm oven for 20 minutes.